What If I Can't Afford Closing Costs? Solutions & Tips

 Convert Your Home Equity to Cover Closing Costs

-If you’re a current homeowner planning your next purchase, a sale-leaseback can help you cover closing and moving costs more easily.
-Rather than paying for all the home repair, clean-up, and staging that comes with a traditional sale listing—and trying to time your selling and buying transactions to avoid gaps in funds or housing—a sale-leaseback provides an all-in-one solution.
+If you’re a current homeowner planning your next purchase, a sell and stay transaction can help you cover closing and moving costs more easily.
+Rather than paying for all the home repair, clean-up, and staging that comes with a traditional sale listing—and trying to time your selling and buying transactions to avoid gaps in funds or housing—a sell and stay transaction provides an all-in-one solution.

-With Truehold's sale-leaseback option, you sell your property directly to us, and remain in the home as a renter.
-In addition to unlocking your home equity, you’ll no longer need to pay for tax, property insurance, or essential repairs during your rental period.
-You can focus on your next move and take your time finding the perfect new place, staying as little as 6 months or for as long as you’d like, so long as you pay rent and comply with the lease.
+With Truehold's sell and stay transaction, you sell your property and remain in the home as a renter.
+In addition to unlocking your home equity, you’ll no longer need to pay for property tax, property insurance, or essential repairs.

-With your home sale completed, you’ll have cash-in-hand for a larger downpayment and the remaining closing costs after you save with the tips above!
+With your home sale completed, you’ll have more cash-in-hand for a larger downpayment in the future and the remaining closing costs after you save with the tips above!

 Ready to learn more?
-Call us today, and one of our advisors will review the process and answer your questions about this sell-and-stay option.
+Call us today, and one of our representatives will review the process and answer your questions about our sell and stay transaction.

 Sources: